c4lolstat/doomcalc/readme.txt

-Super awsome stuff for League of Legends team stats.
+Super awesome stuff for League of Legends team stats.
 Created by C4.

 This software  isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing